 The most sensitive element in any indirectly heated oxide cathode tube will always be the control grid.
 A fraction of a second of incorrect tuning can cause control grid damage.
 This is especially true in amplifiers that use fuses or resistors to protect the grids.
 Fuses and resistors are much too slow and too unpredictable to adequately protect control grids.
-In this amplifier, the 3CX800A7 grid is protected by a fast-acting electronic circuit.
+The 3CX800A7 grids in this amplifier are protected by a fast-acting electronic circuit.
 This circuit rapidly disables the amplifier when excessive grid dissipation occurs.
-Never remove or defeat this circuit.
-Doing so will void the manufacturer's warranty.

-In the AL-800, a grid current of 75 mA (at 100 watts of drive) produces the maximum rated grid dissipation of 4 watts.
+In the AL-800H a grid current of 150 mA (at 100 watts of drive) produces the maximum rated grid dissipation of 4 watts per tube.
 This amount of grid current will also safely disable the amplifier within a few milliseconds.
+Never remove or defeat the grid protection circuit.
+Doing so will void all manufacture's warranties.